cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/access.rst

    can still apply for access to cohorts, but you may not be granted access until everything is ready.

-You can find an up-to-date of datasets and cohorts in the N-drive at
+You can find an up-to-date list of datasets and cohorts in the N-drive at

 .. code::